-$71m - CCF has secured since 2010 in external funding from many sources like the National Institutes of Health (NIH), Institution of Education Sciences (IES), National Science Foundation (NSF), The Children’s Trust, and the State of Florida.
+- $94.5 million in external funding during the 2022 fiscal year from sources including the National Institutes of Health, Institution of Education Sciences, National Science Foundation, The Children’s Trust and the State of Florida.

 - 201 papers published by our faculty in the 2022 fiscal year.